MultiStream YOLO26 Object Detection#

 std::mutex frame_queue_mutex;

-Model Pre-/Post-Processing#
+5. Model Pre-/Post-Processing#

 The pre-/post-processing steps are typically provided by the model authors and are outside of the scope of this tutorial.
-We provided a helper class with the tutorial compressed folder that implements the pre- and post-processing of YOLOv7, and the user can check it for their reference.
+We provided a helper class with the tutorial compressed folder that implements the pre- and post-processing of YOLO26, and the user can check it for their reference.
 You can use the helper class as follows,

-from yolov7 import YoloV7Tiny as YoloModel
+from yolov26 import YoloV26 as YoloModel

 # Initialize the model with the stream dimensions